 \tianyin{Give a summary on the safety model.
 One thing we do not do is the safety of the value --- what if the person changed a bad value?
 There is a threat model we probably should clarify.} \tianyin{Another thing we do not do is control-flow for SS; the abstraction is general, but static control flow is expensive and unnecessary.
 We basically give up when we find there are complicated control flow dependences} \fi

-A CS is inherently concurrency-safe.
-When a constant is being materialized into runtime state, its instructions do not interleave with lock-related operations (required for locking correctness).
-CSes also has no instructions that may sleep or handle interrupts.
-An X-tune preserves this concurrency sematics and introduces no races, unlike existing mechanisms (e.g., \smalltt{sysctl}) that can create reader-writer races.

-\sysname does not target constants which can change kernel memory layout (e.g., array sizes or struct padding), as such changes can introduce dangerous pointer arithmetics and is difficult to make safe.
-Any change to data structure size or member offsets signals a layout dependency, and \sysname considers such constants as untunable.
+\minisec{Applicable constants of \sysname} \sysname prefers safety over completeness, while still supporting a broad range of \perfconsts. \sysname does not target constants which can directly change kernel memory layout (e.g., array sizes or struct padding), as such changes can introduce dangerous pointer arithmetic and are challenging to make safe. \sysname rejects the constants it cannot handle upon detection.
+The layout changes can be reliably detected by reading debug information such as DWARF (e.g., \smalltt{pahole}). \sysname can also detect and reject dead-code elimination cases where the offline analysis finds the constant absent from one binary.

 \if 0 To maximize flexibility, \sysname does not impose built-in bounds on new values (except when architectural operand-width constraints are violated).
 We view such bounds as part of the performance semantics of each \perfconst, which should be defined on a per-constant basis rather than embedded in the mechanism.
-Users may freely add these checks in their X-tune programs; \sysname treats them simply as policy, keeping mechanism and policy cleanly separated. \fi
+Users may freely add these checks in their XK-tune programs; \sysname treats them simply as policy, keeping mechanism and policy cleanly separated. \fi